hannahwaldmueller/yahtzee/README.md

 Afterwards, `npm run start` runs the app in the development mode.
 You can now play on [http://localhost:3000](http://localhost:3000).

-To execute the jest tests, run `npm test`.
+To execute the jest tests, run `npm run test`.